How to block unwanted emails?

 What is cold email?

 A tip for writing a cold email ?
-Advertising professionals like those in the IT sector believe in the power of cold emailing.
-Find out why it's important.
+Advertising professionals, like those in the IT sector, believe in the power of cold emailing.
+Discover why it's important.

-A cold email is a first email that is sent to an unknown recipient – perhaps you – with the aim of obtaining a commercial advantage.
+A cold email is an initial email sent to an unknown recipient – so maybe you – with the aim of gaining a business advantage.

-In summary, when you send an email to someone you don't know for a particular reason, it's cold emailing.
-The goal of these emails is to build a relationship with the prospect – possible future customer – and move them forward through what is called a sales funnel.
+In short, when you send an email to someone you don't know for a specific reason, it's called cold emailing.
+The goal of these emails is to build a relationship with the prospect – a potential future customer – and move them through what's known as a sales funnel.

-A quick and easy example of a cold email could be the one that's in your inbox right now.
-Someone specializing in a particular field may have contacted you for a product demo or wanted to connect with you for a particular reason.
+A quick and easy example of a cold email might be the one in your inbox right now.
+Someone specializing in a particular field may have contacted you for a product demonstration or wanted to get in touch for some other reason.

-Previous article How to effectively manage bill payments?
+Previous article: How to manage invoice payments effectively?

 Hello me, it's François :) Editor in my spare time who loves sharing his passion: TT High tech! 😍 Whether it's hardware, software, video games, social media and many other areas on the site.
 I share with you my analyses, my tests, tutorials and my favorites on various media.
 I am a knowledgeable and demanding technophile, who does not just follow fashion, but who seeks to guide you towards the best solutions.
 So stay tuned!